 Green means that there is a low risk of covid.
 However, there are still restrictions in place, like masks indoors.

 Every two weeks, the federal government assesses each state based on how many cases they have, the availability of beds in the public hospitals, how many people have been vaccinated amongst several other factors.

 To keep everyone up to date with these changes, I send out an email every time the government makes these changes.
 You can sign up for those emails here.

 Unfortunately, it’s impossible to know what this actually means for travel in these places without speaking to someone who is currently there.

 The truth of the matter is, that the federal government has left it up to the state governments to determine what exactly each of these colors means.
 Mexico City may be red, but you’ll still see thousands of people out in the streets.
 All of the shops and restaurants will still be open.

 Meanwhile, if Jalisco goes orange, most of the state’s capital (Guadalajara) will implement a curfew, close restaurants, and more.

 Is it Safe to Travel to Cabo Right Now in 2021?

-As of August 23, 2021, Baja California Sur (the state where Cabo San Lucas is) is in the yellow.
+As of January 24, 2022, Baja California Sur (the state where Cabo San Lucas is located) is in the orange.